This article answers the frequently asked questions on Sophos Central Device Encryption (CDE).

 This feature consists of two components:

-Both methods create a password protected HTML file containing the encrypted files, which can be shared with internal or external colleagues.
+Both methods create a password protected HTML file containing the encrypted files (encrypted using AES-256), which can be shared with internal or external colleagues.
 The recipient simply needs a web browser and the password in order to open the files.

 The ‘Require new authentication password/PIN from users’ policy setting enables administrators to specify an interval to prompt users to change their BitLocker password or PIN.
 Intervals are in months.
 Additionally, the administrator can prompt for an immediate password change on an individual device by going to the device page and clicking the ‘Send reset authentication request’ within the Device Encryption section.